danielmhair/Angular2Goodies/README.md

 @import '~@angular/material/core/theming/prebuilt/indigo-pink.css';
 ```

-While your at it, its best to use SASS as your styling.
-It won't change any of your `CSS` syntax, but it add a lot more.
+### Change main stylesheet from `css` to `scss` file extension
 From here on out, I will be using `scss`.
+You can learn about this [here](instructions/angular2Themes#).
 It would be best that you do to, mainly because you can store variables in
 your styles!

 1. Rename `styles.css` to `styles.scss`